 WHY SHOULD WE USE INSULATION?

-Insulation acts as a barrier to heat loss and heat gain, particularly in roofs and ceilings, walls and floors.
-Insulation is the most practical and cost-effective way to make a house more energy efficient, keeping it cooler in summer and warmer in winter and saving up to 80% in heating and cooling losses.
+It acts as a barrier to heat loss and heat gain, particularly in roofs and ceilings, walls and floors.
+And is the most practical and cost-effective way to make a house more energy efficient, keeping it cooler in summer and warmer in winter and saving up to 80% in heating and cooling losses.
 Ceiling insulation saves up to 45% of heating and cooling energy.

 On a very hot day, like most typical summer days, a roof and walls exposed to the sun without insulation will start to absorb heat from outside the home.
 The roof will become hotter and hotter and will start to emit this heat inside the home, which will result in a much warmer, uncomfortable environment within the home.